 Freeville Music recorded Acoustic Open Mic at the Nines almost every Sunday night for 5 years.
 It's been fun and a lot of work.
 We will continue to provide this website.
 Freeville Music respects copyrighted material.

 Note to copyright holders: if we have posted a copyrighted song it was not intentional.
 Please contact us with the link to the song and we will remove it immediately.

-The Nines provides the stage and the sound equipment.
-They also pay the fees to ASCAP, BMI and SESAC so people can play cover songs.
-The Nines hopes that people who come through the doors, for free or otherwise, order something to eat or drink.
+They provide the stage and the sound equipment.
+They also pay the fees to ASCAP, BMI and SESAC so that people may play cover songs.
+They hope that people who come through the doors, for free or otherwise, order something to eat or drink.
 It's not a requirement, but it would be nice, as they are in that business.
 The food is excellent and not expensive.
 Open mic performers do have to pay for food and drink.